craigceleste/qarally/README.md

         # from C:\Dev\qarally
         grunt
    * This will ultimately run a bunch of small tasks (grunt is a task runner) that produces the `/dist` folder.
 But it also does code review (jshint), unit tests, bundling, minifying, file copying, etc.
-   * *Also run grunt* before checking in changes to make sure it works. `travis-ci.org` will is a continuous integration server that will monitor check-ins and do this as well, but it would be nice if builds did not fail often.

 1. Run unit tests